-196. Defendants had control over, and superior, if not exclusive, knowledge of the hazardous toxicity, persistence and bioaccumulation of PFAS and PFAS-containing materials for decades.
+151. Defendants had control over, and superior, if not exclusive, knowledge of the hazardous toxicity, persistence and bioaccumulation of PFAS and PFAS-containing materials for decades.

-197. Since at least the 1960s, and as late as the early 1990s, Defendants have known, or should have known, of the hazardous toxicity, persistence and bioaccumulation of PFAS and PFAS-containing materials, including Class B foam and/or turnouts, when internal study after internal study showed not only unacceptable levels of toxicity and bioaccumulation in human blood, but links to increased incidence of liver damage, tumors, cancer and birth defects.
-Such information was material to Firefighter Plaintiffs at all relevant times
+152. Since at least the 1960s, and as late as the early 1990s, Defendants have known, or should have known, of the hazardous toxicity, persistence and bioaccumulation of PFAS and PFAS-containing materials, including Class B foam and/or turnouts, when internal study after internal study showed not only unacceptable levels of toxicity and bioaccumulation in human blood, but links to increased incidence of liver damage, tumors, cancer and birth defects.
+Such information was material to Plaintiff at all relevant times departments, fire service media, fire organizations, the EPA and the public.

-198. Nonetheless, as detailed above, Defendants intentionally concealed these materials facts and findings from their own internal research from firefighters, including Firefighter Plaintiffs, fire departments, fire service media, fire organizations, the EPA and the public.
+153. Nonetheless, as detailed above, Defendants intentionally concealed these materials facts and findings from their own internal research from firefighters, including Plaintiff, fire

-199. Defendants have also continuously misrepresented the safety of PFAS and PFAScontaining materials for the past sixty years to firefighters, including Firefighter Plaintiffs, fire departments, fire service media, fire organizations, the EPA and the public.
-Indeed, to this day,

-Defendants continue to assert in their public statements, on their websites, and on the product warning labels and material safety data sheets statements that accompany their PFAS-containing products, including Class B foam and turnouts, are safe and non-toxic.
+154. Defendants have also continuously misrepresented the safety of PFAS and PFAScontaining materials for over fifty years to firefighters, including Plaintiff, fire departments, fire service media, fire organizations, the EPA and the public.
+Indeed, to this day, Defendants continue to assert in their public statements, on their websites, and on the product warning labels and material safety data sheets statements that their PFAS-containing products, including Class B foam and turnouts, are safe and non-toxic.

-200. When concerns have been raised in the scientific and fire service communities about the safety of PFAS and PFAS-containing turnouts and/or Class B foam, Defendants have uniformly dismissed these concerns as scientifically unfounded and maintained that PFAS and protective equipment containing PFAS are safe and non-toxic.
+155. When concerns have been raised in the scientific and fire service communities about the safety of PFAS and PFAS-containing turnouts and/or Class B foam, Defendants have uniformly dismissed these concerns as scientifically unfounded and maintained that PFAS and protective equipment containing PFAS are safe and non-toxic.

-201. In the face of challenges from the fire service communities as to the safety of PFAScontaining protective equipment, Defendants have repeatedly asserted that because the protective equipment meets the NFPA technical standards, there is no basis to challenge the safety of the turnouts and/ or Class B foam.
+156. In the face of challenges from the fire service communities as to the safety of PFAScontaining protective equipment, Defendants have repeatedly asserted that because the protective equipment meets the NFPA technical standards, there is no basis to challenge the safety of the turnouts and/ or Class B foam.
 The Defendants, however, did not also disclose that they have actively participated in establishing the NFPA technical standards and withheld material information from the NFPA when those standards were set.

-202. Defendants knowingly, actively, and affirmatively concealed the facts alleged herein and misrepresented the safety of PFAS or PFAS-containing turnouts and/or Class B foam to Firefighter Plaintiffs.
+157. Defendants knowingly, actively, and affirmatively concealed the facts alleged herein and misrepresented the safety of PFAS or PFAS-containing turnouts and/or Class B foam to firefighters, including Plaintiff.

-203. Firefighter Plaintiffs reasonably relied upon, and were deceived by Defendants' representations that their PFAS or PFAS-containing turnouts and/or Class B foam were safe and non-toxic.
-Firefighter Plaintiffs were unaware that the Class B foam and/or turnouts contained toxic PFAS chemicals.
+158. Plaintiff reasonably relied upon, and was deceived by Defendants' representations that their PFAS or PFAS-containing turnouts and/or Class B foam were safe and non-toxic.
+Plaintiff was unaware that the Class B foam and/or turnouts contained toxic PFAS chemicals.

-204. As a result of Defendants' fraudulent concealment and misrepresentations and despite Firefighter Plaintiffs' due diligence, Firefighter Plaintiffs did not and could not have discovered the operative facts - that PFAS were in their turnouts and/or Class B foam and exposed them to toxic levels of PFAS - to form the basis for a cause of action against Defendants within the statute of limitations period.
+159. As a result of Defendants' fraudulent concealment and misrepresentations and despite Plaintiff's due diligence, Plaintiff did not and could not have discovered the operative facts - that PFAS were in his turnouts and/or Class B foam and exposed him to toxic levels of PFAS.

-205. At all times, Defendants are and were under a continuous duty to disclose to Firefighter Plaintiffs the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in turnouts and Class B foam.
+160. At all times, Defendants are and were under a continuous duty to disclose to firefighters, including Plaintiff, the hazardous toxicity, persistence, and bioaccumulation associated with the use of PFAS or PFAS-containing materials in turnouts and Class B foam.

-206. For these reasons, any and all applicable statutes of limitations have been tolled as a consequence Defendants' ongoing knowledge, active fraudulent concealment, and misrepresentation of material facts alleged herein.
+161. For these reasons, any and all applicable statutes of limitations have been tolled as a consequence Defendants' ongoing knowledge, active fraudulent concealment, and misrepresentation of material facts alleged herein.